 2017-05: Ecotricity sent our annual summaries for electricity and gas, stating that we had used just over 1.3MWh of electricity (~£270) and a ~4.2MWh of gas (~£262).

-The gas figure is higher than usual, given that it was a cold winter, and ~3.5MWh would be more typical (maybe ~£250).
+The gas figure is higher than usual, given that it was a cold winter. ~3.5MWh would be more typical (maybe ~£250).

 Given that we don't yet have a heat-pump, but that resistance heating is beginning to approach the carbon intensity of gas on the GB grid (currently ~300gCO2/kWh vs ~190gCO2/kWh), what would be the effect of moving from gas to electricity for all heat including water (DHW)?

-At ~17p/kWh for electricity that 3.5MWh would be ~£600, but getting rid of gas and its standing charge and an annual gas boiler inspection/service would leave us 'just' net ~£250 per year worse off.
-Ie we might expect a £900/year electricity bill, rather than a £550 dual-fuel total (+~£100 maintenance).
+At ~17p/kWh for electricity that 3.5MWh would be ~£600.
+But getting rid of gas and its standing charge and an annual gas boiler inspection/service would leave us 'just' net ~£250 per year worse off.
+So we might expect a £900/year electricity bill, rather than a £550 dual-fuel total (+~£100 maintenance).

 Moving all our DWH consumption to solar PV that we'd otherwise export (eg with the help of a resistance-driven Sunamp store) would be roughly cost neutral, since the gas per-kWh cost is similar to what we are paid for electricity exports.

 Even in the depths of winter, we export in electricity ~10% of what we consume in gas.
 A heat-pump and store could double that to ~20%, still requiring us to import the remaining 80%.
 In the shoulder months with a suitable Sunamp-like store we could probably cover all space heating.
 Without a heat-pump the effect on utility bills of using our own power locally is roughly neutral, though kind to the grid in avoiding shipping that energy back and forth.